 Solids, Prints, and Textures

 Accessories are a great way to dress up your family.
 Scarves in the fall are the perfect example and are amazing!
-Also, some nice jewelry (long necklaces are very lovely) or a beautiful headband for your daughter are great.
+Also, some nice jewelry (long necklaces are very lovely) or a beautiful headband, tie, suspenders for the kids are great.
 Hats can be great too!
 I don't recommend baseball caps but a stylish hat like a fedora or a nice flat cap looks great in photos.
 If it fits your personality, add it in!

 You want to make sure you're comfortable in whatever you're wearing because it does translate into your portrait if you're uncomfortable.
 Layers are always a great idea, that way you can take off if it ends up too warm, or add if it's too cold.
 Here in Las Vegas, you can pretty much count on the weather forecast, so it's easier here to plan.